Shootouts in Sudan capital on Eid holiday, army moves in on foot | Law-Order

 The RSF condemned the military for what it said was new assaults.
 "At this moment, when citizens are preparing to receive the first day of Eid al-Fitr, the neighbourhoods of Khartoum are waking up to the bombings of aircrafts and heavy artillery in a sweeping attack that is directly targeting residential neighbourhoods," the RSF said early on Friday.

-Thousands of civilians streamed out of Khartoum as gunfire and explosions sounded on Thursday.
-Large numbers also crossed into Chad to flee fighting in the western region of Darfur.
+Beyond the capital, the two sides are fighting in the western region of Darfur, where a partial peace deal was signed in 2020 in a long-running conflict that led to international war crimes charges against Bashir.
 In El Fasher in North Darfur, a maternity hospital repurposed to treat casualties from fighting was overwhelmed and rapidly running out of supplies, said Cyrus Paye, coordinator for aid group MSF which supports the facility.
 All other hospitals in the city were closed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)